 \subsection{\nameu as Point Maps}

-To enable geometric reasoning for unseen surfaces, we model the complete geometric structure by computing relevant ray-surface interactions.
-Unlike the natural world, where light rays stop once they first intersect an opaque surface, we hypothesize rays as intersecting the various surfaces they meet along their path.
-This approach diverges from both real-world light behavior (where rays may interact with multiple surfaces via reflection/refraction) and standard rendering pipelines (where occluded surfaces are ignored).
-By explicitly estimating all intersection points (including those behind occluded regions), we derive an \emph{occlusion-aware} geometric representation, enabling direct recovery of unseen surfaces along camera rays.
+To enable geometric reasoning for unseen surfaces, our method represents the complete geometric structure by ray-surface interactions. \rl{This concept is related to layered depth images (LDIs) ~\cite{shade1998layered} in computer graphics, where existing 3D geometry is represented using multiple depth layers for efficient image rendering.} However, unlike the natural world, where light rays stop once they first intersect an opaque surface, we hypothesize rays as intersecting the various surfaces they meet along their path.
+This approach diverges from both real-world light behavior, where rays may interact with multiple surfaces via reflection or refraction, and standard rendering pipelines, where occluded surfaces are ignored.
+By explicitly estimating all intersection points, the {occlusion-aware} geometric model enables direct recovery of unseen surfaces along camera rays.

-\textbf{Layered ray intersection map.} We model the \ac{lari} representation using point maps, \ie, the layered 3D coordinate maps representing the intersection positions between each ray and the surfaces.
-Importantly, all intersections are recorded, including those with back-facing surfaces.
-As shown in Fig.~\ref{fig:overview} (\textit{left}), given an image $\mathbf{I}\in\mathbb{R}^{H\times W\times 3}$ of height $H$ and width $W$, each pixel in this image is associated with a camera ray.
-A map $\mathbf{V}_{i}\in \mathbb{R}^{H\times W \times 3}$ stores the $i$-th intersection point of the rays intersecting the object/scene.
+\textbf{Layered ray intersection map.} We model the \ac{lari} representation using point maps, i.e., the layered 3D coordinate maps representing the intersection positions between each ray and the surfaces.
+Importantly, all intersections are recorded, including those with occluded surfaces.
+As shown in Fig.~\ref{fig:overview} (\textit{Left}), given an image $\mathbf{I}\in\mathbb{R}^{H\times W\times 3}$ of height $H$ and width $W$, each of these pixels is associated with a camera ray.
+A map $\mathbf{V}_{l}\in \mathbb{R}^{H\times W \times 3}$ stores the $l$-th intersection point of the rays intersecting the object/scene.
 We stack all the $L$ maps into one single tensor $\mathbf{V}\in\mathbb{R}^{H\times W \times L \times 3}$, termed the \ac{lari} map, where $L$ denotes the maximum number of intersection layers.
 We aim to estimate the \ac{lari} map $\mathbf{V}$.